-Council could instead choose to either:

-- a) provide specific feedback relative to proposed Council Code of Conduct Bylaw No. 5229, 2023, direct staff to alter the proposed bylaw to incorporate that feedback, and direct staff to return to Council with an altered bylaw for consideration; or - not proceed with proposed Council Code of Conduct Bylaw No. 5229, 2023, in which case Council would be required to pass a motion that: - states that it has considered the prescribed principles for codes of conduct; and - outlines the reasons for its decision to not proceed with the bylaw.
+Council could instead choose to provide specific feedback relative to proposed Council Code of Conduct Bylaw No. 5112, 2021, direct staff to alter the proposed bylaw to incorporate that feedback, and direct staff to return to Council with an altered bylaw for consideration.